krishanthisera/CKS-Challenges/challenge-04.md

     namespaces: ["omega", "citadel", "eden-prime"]
 ```

-Now before we started to change the API server configuration, lets provision a directory for the Audit logs.
+Before we started to change the API server configuration, lets provision a directory for the Audit logs.

 ```shell
 mkdir -p /var/log/kubernetes/audit/